This story was updated with new reporting and data on September 4, 2019.

 It may seem like another diet fat, but intermittent fasting (IF) has actually been around for a long time.
 In fact, humans have been fasting in some form or another for millennia — after all, it wasn’t every day that our ancestors could find food.
-After this, religious and cultural groups practiced fasting methods for hundreds of years.
-Intermittent fasting is no different than traditional fasting — it’s simply been rebranded to fit into modern culture.
+After this, religious and cultural groups practised fasting methods for hundreds of years.
+Intermittent fasting is no different than traditional fasting — it’s simply been re-branded to fit into modern culture.

 Today, we’re more health — and weight — conscious than ever, and it doesn’t seem to be slowing down anytime soon.
 Research shows, nearly 45 million Americans try to diet each year.
 This equals to $33 billion spent on weight loss and exercise products annually.
 Even with all this money spent, most people don’t stick to diets and most of them are actually made to fail.

 The good news is that intermittent fasting isn’t a diet, but more of a lifestyle change, so you’re more likely to stay with it once you start.
 But is this also the case if you use cannabis?
 And could cannabis intake help or hinder your progress with intermittent fasting?
 Let’s begin with a few facts about both.

 There are different options with intermittent fasting — you don’t have to starve yourself.
 Some plans restrict the amount of time you have to eat in the day, while others require you to eat regularly for five days and fast for the remaining two.

 Intermittent fasting is more than just skipping meals, it’s a pattern of eating that limits which hours of the day — or week — you take in food.
 The most common intermittent fasting patterns are fasting for 24 hours, twice per week or the 16/8 method which is basically when you skip breakfast and then taper your daily eating period to within 8 hours, most popularly from 12:00pm to 8:00pm.
 The fast lasts for 16 hours in between.